yimindai0521/ACBalancing/README.md

 ## Usage Examples

-We illustrate the usage of MBalance package using simple datasets.
+We illustrate the usage of ACBalancing package using simple datasets.

 ``` r
 set.seed(0521)